List of New Hampshire historical markers (51–75): . Mystery Hill

 "Four miles east on Route 111 is a privately owned complex of strange stone structures bearing similarities to early stone work found in western Europe.
 They suggest an ancient culture may have existed here more than 2,000 years ago.
 Sometimes called 'America's Stonehenge', these intriguing chambers hold a fascinating story and could be remnants of a pre-Viking or even Phoenician civilization."

+Note: this marker was erected in 1970.